 How Often Should You Acid Wash Your Pool?

 I recommend a minimum of 5 years in between acid washes.
-Of course, there will be times that you are in desperate need of one earlier.
+Of course, there will be times when you desperately need one earlier.
 But it is not good for the pool’s surfaces in the long run.

 What Kind of Pool Should Be Acid Washed?

-You should never acid wash a vinyl or an above-ground pool.
+You should never acid wash vinyl or above ground pools.
 The acid will eat away at the lining and can cause holes and leaks.
 Only use acid to wash inground concrete or gunite pools.

 What Are the Risks of Acid Washing Pools?